ON DISC -- THE STRONGEST ENTRIES

 ten years earlier, especially effective in the last act, bringing true generosity of spirit to his baptism of Kundry and, most especially, to a genuinely consoling apotheosis with the suffering Amfortas at the end.
-Maison, Vinay, or Thomas -- each of them may bring slightly more imagination to the role, but King's sincerity and engagement here would be welcome whatever the context.
-His is now a successful assumption by practically any standard.
+Maison, Vinay, Thomas, or Vickers -- each of them may bring more imagination to the role, but King's sincerity and engagement here would be welcome whatever the context.
+His is now a successful assumption by practically any standard other than Vickers himself.
 Minton is as much into her part as Lawrence and also a fine singer.
 So is Kurt Moll, whose Gurnemanz is easily in the Weber class.

 As for Weikl's Amfortas, he may boast an occasionally attractive tone and genuine feeling, but his control over his instrument can be uneven: recurrent unsteadiness and choppy line detract from the general impression.
 A special delight, though, is Lucia Popp's radiant First Flower.
 All in all, this Parsifal makes for an attractive set, with more consistent principals in general than in any extant Bayreuth performance, if marginally less sweep than any of the Knas.

 In 1981, on ERATO, Armin Jordan came out with a studio set where the conductor